Wuzhou Guangxi, China Travel Guide

 Public buses are generally not accessible for wheelchair users or travelers with significant mobility challenges, typically involving steps to board and limited designated space.

-Taxis and Didi ride-sharing services are usually the most practical options for travelers with mobility needs, though transferring to and from vehicles can still present challenges.
+Taxis and Didi ride-peer-to-peer sharing services are usually the most practical options for travelers with mobility needs, though transferring to and from vehicles can still present challenges.

-For efficient navigation around Wuzhou, downloading and setting up Baidu Maps or Amap of public transport, and Didi Chuxing for ride-sharing, is highly advisable.
+For efficient navigation around Wuzhou, downloading and setting up Baidu Maps or Amap of public transport, and Didi Chuxing for transportation-sharing, is highly advisable.

 These apps significantly simplify getting around the city, providing real-time information and convenient booking options.